What are corporate strategic advisors, consultants, coaches & mentors?

 Strategic refers to corporate goals and objectives.
 It is vision but much more than vision.
 It is long term as well as all the terms in between.
 It is the interplay of decisions and actions and how they affect the long, medium and immediate term.
 It is an interweaving of endless, complex actions and forecasting consequences.
 It is seeing gaps others don’t and making connections others don’t.”

-We want to differentiate between strategies and tactics because we commonly hear references to strategies that are, at best, tactics.
+I differentiate between strategies and tactics because I hear frequent references to strategies that are, at best, tactics.
 Tactics do not stand alone as major determinants of whole-of-company outcomes although each and every tactic should contribute to strategic outcomes.

 Think: winning battles versus winning wars.